 Preschool (2´s, 3´s, Pre-K)

-Our Preschool program combines Spanish immersion with a proven readiness curriculum which prepares children for a successful elementary school experience.
+Our Preschool program combines Spanish immersion with a proven readiness curriculum that prepares children for a successful elementary school experience.
 Students of any level of Spanish are welcome to be part of Maryel preschool.

-The curriculum ensures children are ready for elementary school by providing them a range of knowledge and skills to build the right foundation for good future progress.
+The curriculum ensures children are ready for elementary school by providing them with a range of knowledge and skills to build the right foundation for good future progress.
 Maryel follows the Multiple Intelligence Approach to teaching and learning using real-world projects to engage children in the community around them.

 Maryel’s curriculum aids children in developing their physical coordination, learning to share, following simple and reasonable instructions, learning to speak about their experiences through language development, learning to appreciate books, and understanding that printed symbols create words and convey meaning.